proDreams/reback/README.md

     cargo build --release
     ```

-3. Make the binary executable (for Linux/macOS):
+3. **For Linux and macOS**.
+Make the binary executable:

     ```bash
     chmod +x target/release/reback
     ```
+4. The executable file is located in the `target/release/reback` directory.

+5. Create and configure `settings.json`.
+For more details, see [Configuration](#configuration).

 ## Configuration

-The application is configured through the `settings.json` file, which should be located in the same directory as the
+The application is configured through the `settings.json` file.
-executable file (`reback`).

-1. Create the `settings.json` file next to the executable (`reback`).
+**Attention!** The `settings.json` file must be in the same directory as the executable file!

-2. Copy the following template into your `settings.json` and adjust the values to match your environment:
+1. Download the configuration template file:
+    ```bash
+    # Linux and macOS
+    wget https://raw.githubusercontent.com/proDreams/reback/main/settings.json.example -O settings.json

+    # Windows
+    curl -L -o settings.json https://raw.githubusercontent.com/proDreams/reback/main/settings.json.example
+    ```
+2. Open the file for editing:
+    ```bash
+    # Linux and macOS
+    nano settings.json

+    # Windows
+    notepad settings.json
+    ```

+3. Configure the file for your environment and save it.

+### Required parameters

 ```json
 {